Rule 8.409. Preparing and sending the record

 (1)The superior court may not extend the time to prepare the record.

-(2)The reviewing court may order one or more extensions of time, not exceeding a total of 60 days, on receipt of:
+(2)The reviewing court may order one or more extensions of time for preparing the record, including a reporter's transcript, not exceeding a total of 60 days, on receipt of:

 (A)A declaration showing good cause; and